LionMarc/smusdi-core/README.md

 SmusdiService.InitAndRun(args);
 ```

-The bootstrapper uses 2 environment variables:
+The bootstrapper uses the following environment variables:

 - **SMUSDI_SERVICE_NAME**: the name of the service which will be used for the appsettings files, the logs files...
 - **SMUSDI_APPSETTINGS_FOLDER**: this variable setup the folder in which the service can find the appsettings files.
 If not set, the appsettings files are supposed to be in the working directory.